crh3675/nodeii/README.md

 - Waterline
 - EJS Templating

-NodeII separates concerns into a new type of structure that is explained further below.
+Nodeii separates concerns into a new type of structure that is explained further below.

 Infrastructure
 ---------------